 Foam Rolling has become very popular.
 It has become popular because we are not as active as we once were.
 Our lifestyles today do not require as much movement as it once did.
 A perfect example of this is the grocery store Giant, Peapod delivery service!
 Not moving our bodies wrecks them!

 For those that are active, injuries may still occur.
-When a person is not active, does a lot of sitting, sleeps in awkward positions or when a person is active and gets injured, their body responds by putting their muscle tissues into overdrive.
+When a person is not active, does a lot of sitting, and sleeps in awkward positions, their body responds by putting their muscle tissues into overdrive.
 In other words, they end up working harder than they should which leads to knots in the connective tissue found throughout our entire body.
 This is where foam rolling in Bethesda can be very helpful.

 What is Foam Rolling?

 Foam rolling is applying gentle, consistent pressure to a sore or tender muscle through a device like the one picture above.
 That pressure will send a signal from your muscle to your brain telling it to relax.
 If you are familiar with a massage, then, you can think of foam rolling as a self-massage.

 According to the National Academy of Sports Medicine (NASM), foam rolling is beneficial to help alleviate discomfort.
 Foam rolling will help the hip muscles to return to a normal state of work.
 Also, foam rolling can help to correct bad posture too.

 First, you must determine what muscles on your body are working overtime.
 To find this out, I recommend you talk to your local corrective exercise specialist (like me).
 This could be a physical therapist, personal trainer (who is at least certified as a NASM-CES) or massage therapist , to name a few.
 They can watch your posture and how you move to determine which muscles may benefit from foam rolling.
 Typical muscles that need foam rolling include one’s: calves, hips, lateral to mid-back, thighs and chest.